liamross/machine-learning-notes/README.md

 > This is a work in progress

 Notes written while taking the [Stanford machine learning course](https://www.coursera.org/learn/machine-learning).

-I decided to use Jupyter notebook and do all computation in Python rather than Octave.

-Links are broken in GitHub so it's better to view in [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/liamross/machine-learning-notes/tree/master/).
+I decided to use Jupyter notebook and do all computation in Python rather than Octave, so some of the code will be quite different.
+Unfortunately, with Jupyter notebooks on GitHub internal links are broken, so it may be better to view the notes in [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/liamross/machine-learning-notes/tree/master/).

+All illustrations done using [Excalidraw](https://excalidraw.com/).

 ## Modules